One Direction: Which Solo Single Is Best? Harry Styles, Zayn Malik, Niall Horan Or Louis Tomlinson [Opinion]

 One Direction’s Harry Styles tried something brand new.
 “Sign of the Times” isn’t just like classic rock.
 Harry Styles new song is not pop, it isn’t commercial at all, and it may take some time to really evaluate it fairly.

-One Direction’s Harry Styles, Liam Payne, Louis Tomlinson and Zayn Malik are all fantastic singers with brilliant careers ahead, so why choose favorites, or give up on your favorite over one song.
+One Direction’s Harry Styles, Liam Payne, Louis Tomlinson and Zayn Malik are all fantastic singers with brilliant careers ahead, so why choose favorites, or give up on your favorite over one song?

 [Featured Image by Ethan Miller/Getty Imges]